-During 2018/19;
+During 2019/20;

-First and second / subsequent disablement pension claims were cleared, on average, within nine months.
+First and second / subsequent disablement pension claims were cleared, on average, within 11 and approximately eight months respectively.

-War widow(er)s' claims were cleared, on average, within one month.
+War widow(er)s' claims were cleared, on average, within two months.

-Appeals took the longest average time to clear (up to 13 months), however it should be noted that the MOD have no control over the length of time it takes for a decision to be made as appeal tribunals are independent.
+Appeals took the longest average time to clear (up to 15 months), however it should be noted that the MOD have no control over the length of time it takes for a decision to be made as appeal tribunals are independent.